Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 That’s why I address the following questions in the reviews:

-1. How many grind levels or grind settings are there?
+1. How many grind settings are there?

 6. For whom is the coffee grinder suitable?